qua-platform/qua-libs/Tutorials/intro-to-simulation/readme.md

 to simulate acquisition and demodulation of ADC signals.
 In the example, a connection from analog output 1 of controller 1 is connected to analog input 1 of controller 1.
 The example also shows that the demodulation and adc input can be simulated and saved to the stream processing, which later can be fetched and analyzed.
 It is important to note that the data will only be available if the simulation duration was long enough to simulate it.
-FIn the current example, to "fill" the buffer in the stream processing, the simulation must simulate the entire program with all the loop's iterations.
+In the current example, to "fill" the buffer in the stream processing, the simulation must simulate the entire program with all the loop's iterations.

 [download script](intro-to-simulation.py)